A Father’s Story – “Her Life Was Chaos”

-In 2013, Atticus Family Law was hired to represent the husband/father in a Hennepin County divorce with children.
+In 2013, Atticus Family Law was hired to represent the husband/father in a Maple Grove divorce with children.
 Let’s call him Cameron*.
 The parties had been married for 13 years and had three wonderful children.
 Cameron was the owner of a small business that while successful, nevertheless required daily attention to keep its customers happy and to be able to provide for the family.
 His wife Ashley, on the other hand, was not employed full time, no longer interested in being married, and in many regards did not know what she wanted.
 While she had moved out of the home, the separation still had a lot in the balance.

 Our client had a lot to juggle.
 As the only parent at home with them, Cameron had to care for the children and make sure that all their daily needs were being met while also needing to manage the business actively.
 He had to make their income go even further as his wife’s independent living expenses exceeded the money she earned.